seknox/trasa/website/docs/guides/user/access/rdp-connection-via-proxy.md

 title: Windows logon or RDP Service
 ---

-> When access proxy is configured by your administrator, you can access RDP service only via TRASA dashboard.
+> When your administrator configures access proxy, you can access RDP service only via the TRASA dashboard.

-> If access proxy is not configured and only TRASAWIN 2fa agent is configured, you can access remote computer with any regular rdp client you have been using.
+> If access proxy is not configured and only the TRASAWIN 2fa agent is configured, you can access remote computers with any regular RDP client you have been using.

 ### Windows logon TFA Prompt
-When windows server or workstation is protected with TRASA 2FA agent, just after username(privilege) and password is validated in windows logon screen, a prompt will appear in your screen.
-You will have to enter your trasaID(email or username) and select TFA method in order to perform second step verification.
+When the windows server or workstation is protected with TRASA 2FA agent, just after the username(privilege) and password is validated in the windows logon screen, a prompt will appear on your screen.
+You will have to enter your trasaID(email or username) and select the TFA method in order to perform second step verification.

 ### RDP via TRASA access proxy